Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: Absence of channel mixing in the bubble chain resummation

-The four-fermion coupling includes {\it a priori} all interaction channels $\vardiamond\in\{1,i\gamma^5,\frac{i}{\sqrt{2}}\gamma_\mu,\frac{i}{\sqrt{2}}\gamma_\mu\gamma_5\}$, while the initial and final insertions carry the vectorial character of the $\rho$ meson.
-In this case, only the vector four-fermion coupling $\gamma_\mu$ contributes.
 Let us show that bubbles that connect a vector insertion $\gamma^{\mu}$ with a coupling in a different channel (i.e.~$1,\gamma^5,\gamma_\mu\gamma_5$) are absent: they either vanish identically due to Dirac algebra and integration symmetries or produce a term $\propto k^{\mu} f(k^2)$, which does not contribute to the transverse correlator (cf.~\eqref{corr1}) under consideration.
 Indeed, the basic integral

 furnishes the following trivial results for nonvector $\vardiamond$-insertions, $\vardiamond\in \{ 1,\gamma^5,\frac{1}{\sqrt{2}}\gamma_{\mu}\gamma^5 \} $: \begin{itemize} \item $\vardiamond=1$: in this case, the Dirac trace in the integrand of eq.~(\ref{Idiamond}) reduces to